13 Top Things to Do in Amsterdam for an Unforgettable Visit

 You’ll find all sorts of flower bulbs, especially tulips, bouquets, and single flowers.
 Fresh tulip bulbs are only sold from late August to December, though.
 They say that if the bulbs are older, they might not produce the best tulips outside of this time.

 The floating flower market is right in the city center, on the Singel Canal between Koningsplein and Muntplein.
-It’s open year-round and is a vibrant, colorful place to visit.
+It’s open year-round and is a vibrant, colorful place to visit you should add to your Amsterdam bucket list.
 You can hop on trams 2 or 12 to get to Koningsplein.

 Bicycles parked near the floating flower market in Amsterdam, Netherlands

-Looking for the best SIM card deals in Europe for your trip?
+Looking for the best SIM card deals when you travel Amsterdam?
 Check out our guide to the best data SIMs in Europe and get the best deal for your trip to the Netherlands.

 4. The Nine Streets